Stephen Chalke

 Chalke retired from Fairfield Books at the end of 2019, having run it for more than 20 years.
 During that time Fairfield produced 42 books, of which Chalke wrote 19.
 Other authors include David Foot, John Barclay, Fred Rumsey, Peter Walker, Mark Wagh, Anthony Gibson and Simon Lister.
 In all, eight of the books he published as Fairfield Books won awards.

 Chalke has received five national awards for services to cricket.
 In 2009 The Cricket Society awarded him the inaugural Ian Jackson Award for distinguished service to cricket.
 In 2015 The Association of Cricket Statisticians and Historians gave him their annual award for his contributions to the field of cricket history.
 In 2019 The Cricket Writers' Club awarded him the Peter Smith Award for services to the presentation of cricket.
 In 2020 the Cricket Memorabilia Society gave him their Award of Excellence in recognition of his work in preserving cricket history.
 In 2022 he was the second winner (after Wisden) of the Stephen Fay Award for his services to cricket publishing.
 In a profile in the 2020 edition of Wisden Cricketers' Almanack, Richard Whitehead wrote that 'Chalke's story goes deeper than the acclaim of critics or the collecting of awards.
 In gathering the memories of a generation of unsung cricketers, he gave a voice to players who would otherwise have been forgotten.'

+After retiring from running Fairfield Books, Chalke has continued to write.
+His biography of Brian Close, One Hell of a Life - Brian Close: Daring, Defiant and Daft won the Wisden Book of the Year award for 2024.
+It is the third time he has won this award.